allegro/allegro.tech/_posts/2016-02-26-writing-fast-cache-service-in-go-lang.md

 ![response times before and after optimizations](/img/articles/2016-02-26-fast-cache-service-in-go-lang/results-before-and-after-optimizations.png "results before and after optimizations")

-Final results in isolation, setup the same as described above.
+Final results in isolation, with the same setup as described above.

 ![final results](/img/articles/2016-02-26-fast-cache-service-in-go-lang/results-after-optimizations.png "final results")

 ## Summary

-If you don’t need high performance stick to standard libs.
-They are guaranteed to be maintained, and have backward compatibility, thereby upgrading Go version will be smooth.
+If you don’t need high performance, stick to the standard libs.
+They are guaranteed to be maintained, and have backward compatibility, therefore upgrading Go version should be smooth.

 Our cache service written in Go finally met our requirements.
-However we needed to write our own version of in-memory cache which is concurrent, supports eviction and omits GC because millions of objects under its control can have a huge impact on application responsiveness.
+However, we needed to write our own version of in-memory cache which is concurrent, supports eviction and omits GC, because millions of objects under its control can have a huge impact on application responsiveness.
-We are convinced that our task could be realized much faster in other languages but now it can be realized this quickly in Go thanks to BigCache :)
+We are convinced that our task could be realized much faster in other languages, but now it can be realized this quickly in Go, thanks to BigCache :)